• Skip to primary navigation

 Home > Veggies and Sides > Sausage and Summer Squash Casserole

-Sausage and Summer Squash Casserole Includes Keto version
+Sausage and Summer Squash Casserole

-As an Amazon Associate I earn from qualifying purchases.
-See full disclosure.
+Published: Nov 2, 2017 · Modified: Jun 25, 2022 by Kathleen · As an Amazon Associate I earn from qualifying purchases.
+See full disclosure

 Jump to Recipe

-Mom always made it with yellow squash, dried parsley and oregano from her garden in Arkansas.
-I love to make it with a combination of yellow and zucchini squash.
-This is one of my favorite comfort foods.
+Mom always made this sausage and squash bake with yellow squash, dried parsley and oregano from her garden in Arkansas.
+I love to make it with a combination of yellow and zucchini squash and fresh herbs.

 I like to mix it up and add a little color by using zucchini for half the amount of squash but use what you have or what you like.
-Fresh herbs straight from the garden is the way to go in the summer!
-She dried the oregano by hanging it in bundles.

-No but the sausage makes it different than other squash casseroles.
-I could eat it as a main dish casserole!
 If you are already making my Sausage Cornbread Dressing Cups for Thanksgiving you might want to omit the sausage and throw in another squash.

 I share a ton of kitchen shortcuts as well as explain how to adapt my Sausage Squash Casserole recipe if you are following the Ketogenic diet.
-Click on these links above or pics below to watch.
+Click on these links above or pic below to watch.

 Wedell Edwards Sarah Snyder Kathleen Phillips Talk of Alabama Keto Sausage Squash Casserole

 For the Keto version, I took out the breadcrumbs (carbs) and added shredded Colby and Monterey Jack cheese.
 Since milk has sugar in it (more carbs) I replaced it with whipping cream.
 Voila!
 Keto-friendly.
-The pound of breakfast sausage in it already meets the criteria.

-I also love to make it with lean venison sausage during the winter.
-My husband and son are hunters.
+My husband and son are hunters so we always have it in the freezer.
 See my Community page to read about their nonprofit Outdoor Ability Foundation.

 Squash Sausage Casserole in blue oval dish; spoon in dish; on read napkin